 Create Some Good Questions to Ask

-The best thing to build an inside sales call script around are a few good questions to ask.
-It is probably easy for us to agree on that but for it still to be unclear what questions to ask.
+The best thing to build an inside sales call script around is a few good questions to ask.
+It is probably easy for us to agree on that, but it is still unclear what questions to ask.

-That is the million dollar question really – what are the key questions to ask in our cold call script?
+That is the million-dollar question – what are the key questions to ask in our cold call script?

 And I don’t have the answer for you.
 Even the questions in our sales script change and get replaced by questions that we hope work better.

 But here is one process you might want to try.
-Start with looking at the pain points you just came up with in the last step and compose a question for each one.
+Start with looking at the pain points you just came up with in the last step and compose a question for each.

 Here is an example of what that would look like with the pain points we used in our example:

 How much of a priority is it for you find a way to get your reps generating more leads?

 Are there reps on your team that are not good at getting into new accounts?

 How helpful would it be to decrease the amount of time that it takes to get new reps trained and ramped up?

 Following those steps, you can use those points developed to create your inside sales call script.